 Address: 925 N Andrews Ave, Fort Lauderdale, FL 33311

-If you’re searching for authentic Cuban food or a good cafecito, head to 925 Nuevo’s Cubano’s for a juicy Cuban sandwich, carne asada, croquetas, and much more served from a window.
-You’ll find quaint outdoor seating and here, they don’t skimp on the size of the sandwiches.
+If you’re searching for authentic Cuban food or a good cafecito, head to colorful 925 Nuevo’s Cubano’s for a juicy Cuban sandwich, carne asada, croquetas, and much more served from a window.
+Grab a seat on one of the blue and red picnic benches at this casual restaurant.

 Address: 1201 N Federal Hwy, Fort Lauderdale, FL 33304

 For a fancy date night, try Case D’Angelo, which brings Northern Italian food to Fort Lauderdale.
-You’ll find everything from gnocchi with buffalo mozzarella to classic risotto on the menu here, plus wood-fired pizzas, as well as an extensive wine list.
+You’ll find everything from gnocchi with buffalo mozzarella to classic risotto on the menu, along with wood-fired pizzas and an extensive wine list.

-In the 1980s, Fort Lauderdale was a massive destination for “spring breakers,” and college students from around the country came to Fort Lauderdale for its nightlife and beaches.
+In the 1980s, Fort Lauderdale was a popular spring break destination.
 The city took careful measures to reallocate the spring breakers to other parts of Florida, and put their focus on attracting tourism from other sources.
-Fort Lauderdale makeover from a Spring Break town to a sunny, year-round destination for relaxing and family-friendly vacations was successful.
-Today, Fort Lauderdale continues efforts to revitalize its downtown and arts community, maintain its beautiful beaches, and seamlessly service the area’s massive cruise economy.
+Fort Lauderdale’s makeover from a spring break town to a sunny, year-round destination for relaxing and family-friendly vacations was successful.
+Today, Fort Lauderdale continues efforts to revitalize its downtown and arts community, maintain its beautiful beaches, and seamlessly serve the area’s massive cruise economy.

-Though a little further from Port Everglades, Sawgrass Mills Mall is a huge shopping complex with over 350 outlets, designer shops, and restaurants available.
+Though a little further from Port Everglades, Sawgrass Mills Mall is a huge shopping complex with over 350 outlets, designer shops, and restaurants.
 You could spend an entire day shopping here.
-Sawgrass Mills is located 16 miles from Port Everglades, so a car or taxi is your best bet for transportation.
-For shopping a little closer to the cruise port, head to The Galleria at Fort Lauderdale, which is conveniently close to Fort Lauderdale Beach.
-Over 120 stores can be found in The Galleria, staples like H&M to luxury names like Neiman-Marcus.
+For shopping a little closer to the cruise port, head to The Galleria at Fort Lauderdale, where you’ll find staples like H&M to luxury names like Neiman Marcus.

-The U.S. dollar (USD) is the official currency in Fort Lauderdale and all other areas of Florida.
+The U.S. Dollar (USD) is the official currency in Fort Lauderdale and all other areas of Florida.
 You’ll find ATMs almost everywhere.
-If you need to exchange currencies, most airports and large banks have exchange centers available to you.
-While at a bar or restaurant, a tip of 15-20% for good to excellent service is part of the culture.
-Most food service workers rely on tips to make the majority of their income.
+If you need to exchange currencies, most airports and large banks have exchange centers available.
+While at a bar or restaurant, a tip of 15% to 20% for good service is part of the culture.
 Be sure to tip your barista, taxi driver, or bellhop as well.